zer0chance/algorithms/README.md

 - Chord method to solve functions C++
 - Newton method to solve functions C++
 - Newton method to solve matrices C++
+- Lagrange polinome to solve functions C++ with graphics of tan and sqrt

 ### Sorting algorithms: